je-suis-tm/graph-theory/README.md

 ### 8. Word Ladder

 Word ladder problem is a game developed by the author of Alice in Wonderland.
 Given one word, we try to change it into another word.
 Each time we can only change one letter and it should also be a valid word.
 This is a great test for vocabulary.
 The difficult part of building a graph structure is to build edges.
 Connect one word to another with only one letter changed takes a bit of work.
 BFS is the perfect solution for this.

 ### 9. Text Mining

 Is machine learning the best solution to text mining?
 What if graph theory beats it in both time and space complexity?

 The whole project is designed for <a href=https://github.com/je-suis-tm/web-scraping/blob/master/MENA%20Newsletter.py>MENA Newsletter</a>.
 The idea is to use graph structure traversal algorithm to remove similar contents and extract key information from the metadata of text.
-As usual, my own creation goes under a separate folder.
-The parent directory is for the self implementation of well-recognized algorithms.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Text%20Mining%20project/preview/wordcloud.png)